Coosanta17/crafty_discord_bot/README.md

     - `slash.enabled` - Whether slash commands are enabled, recommended `true`

-    - `text.enabled` and `text.prefix` - Whether text commands are enabled, for example, if prefix if set to `!`, help command would be `!help`
+    - `text.enabled` and `text.prefix` - Whether text commands are enabled, for example, if prefix if set to `!`, help command would be `!help`.
+Can be useful if slash commands are not working or personal preference.

 - `auto_stop:`